kubb-labs/kubb/docs/getting-started/configure.md

 ```

 ### input
-You can use `input.path` or `input.data` depending on the needs you have.
+You can use either `input.path` or `input.data`, depending on your specific needs.

 #### input.path
-Define your Swagger/OpenAPI file.
-This can be an absolute path or a path relative to the `root`.
+Specify your Swagger/OpenAPI file, either as an absolute path or a path relative to the [root](#root).

 |           |                 |
 |----------:|:----------------|